Fundamentals

 Vulkan is intended to provide scalable performance when used on multiple host threads.
 All commands support being called concurrently from multiple threads, but certain parameters, or components of parameters are defined to be externally synchronized.
 This means that the caller must guarantee that no more than one thread is using such a parameter at a given time.

 More precisely, Vulkan commands use simple stores to update the state of Vulkan objects.
-A parameter declared as externally synchronized may have its contents updated at any time during the host execution of the command.
-If two commands operate on the same object and at least one of the commands declares the object to be externally synchronized, then the caller must guarantee not only that the commands do not execute simultaneously, but also that the two commands are separated by an appropriate memory barrier (if needed).
+The implementation may not synchronize accesses to memory parameters or object parameters declared as externally synchronized with other accesses.
+If two commands access the same object or memory and at least one of the commands declares the object to be externally synchronized, then the caller must guarantee not only that the commands do not execute simultaneously, but also that the two commands are separated by an appropriate memory barrier (if needed).
+Similarly, if a Vulkan command accesses a non-const memory parameter and the application also accesses that memory, or if the application writes to that memory and the command accesses it as a const memory parameter, the application must ensure the accesses are properly synchronized with a memory barrier if needed.

-Many object types are immutable, meaning the objects cannot change once they have been created.
-These types of objects never need external synchronization, except that they must not be destroyed while they are in use on another thread.
-In certain special cases mutable object parameters are internally synchronized, making external synchronization unnecessary.
-Any command parameters that are not labeled as externally synchronized are either not mutated by the command or are internally synchronized.
+Any object parameters that are not labeled as externally synchronized are either not mutated by the command or are internally synchronized.
 Additionally, certain objects related to a command’s parameters (e.g. command pools and descriptor pools) may be affected by a command, and must also be externally synchronized.
 These implicit parameters are documented as described below.

 Parameters of commands that are externally synchronized are listed below.